 The Zorgzoeker reference shows the healthcare providers that we have made agreements with regarding the volume of healthcare.
 Does a volume contract or a financial ceiling prevent you from using a healthcare provider?
 Please contact our Healthcare Advice and Mediation department.
 We will make sure that you can find another care provider.

 Exceptions:

-- If you need urgent treatment - If you have already started treatment.
+- If you need urgent treatment

+- If you have started treatment already

+- If you need care for your newborn

+- If you are pregnant.